Bel Air, Maryland: History

 Since 1980, the town and its surrounding suburbs have grown substantially.
 Today, Bel Air is the center for governmental, educational, cultural, medical, and commercial institutions in the county.

 In the early 20th century, several fires swept through the downtown area, notably in 1900 and 1942.

 In 1972, another fire struck, decimating the east side of Main Street and causing $2 million in damage.

-In 1970, H. Rap Brown, a member of the Black Panthers and the fourth Chairman of the Student Nonviolent Coordinating Committee (SNCC), was charged with instigating a riot after a rally in Cambridge; a change in venue brought his trial to Bel Air.
+In 1970, H. Rap Brown, a member of the Black Panthers and the fourth chairman of the Student Nonviolent Coordinating Committee (SNCC), was charged with instigating a riot after a rally in Cambridge, Maryland; a change in venue brought his trial to Bel Air.
 Two black militants drove to Bel Air in a truck laden with plastic explosives, intending to attack the courthouse.
 Due to heavy security at the courthouse, the two men driving the truck fled on Route 1.
 The explosives subsequently detonated and killed both men.
 The blast left a crater in the road and blew out the windows of a nearby toll house.
 Brown would go on to escape the night of his trial.

 Into the 1950s, the town hosted horse racing at Bel Air Racetrack, which stood where the Harford Mall is today.

 The Bel Air Armory, Bel Air Courthouse Historic District, Broom's Bloom, D. H. Springhouse, Dibb House, Graham-Crocker House, Graystone Lodge, Harford Furnace Historic District, Harford National Bank, Hays House, Hays-Heighe House, Heighe House, Joshua's Meadows, Liriodendron, Mount Adams, Norris-Stirling House, Odd Fellows Lodge, Priest Neal's Mass House and Mill Site, Proctor House, Thomas Run Church, Tudor Hall, The Vineyard, and Woodview are listed on the National Register of Historic Places.